Securing Our Food: A Summer Undergraduate Research Fellowship at Virginia Tech 2017-2026

 Your summer experience as a Virginia Tech REEL fellow

-In the VT-REEL program, fellows will gain experience over 10 weeks in the summer in both basic bench-top science and its field applications.
-This experiential learning will help VT-REEL fellows develop a career in plant science, and be prepared to bridge the existing gap between discovery and practical applications of discoveries to solve real-world problems.
+The VT-REEL program takes place over 10 weeks in the summer and is designed to help undergraduates develop a career in plant science and be prepared to bridge the existing gap between discovery and practical applications of discoveries to solve real-world problems.
+Students may participate in basic science and/or applied science research projects, involving laboratory, greenhouse or field experiments.

 Financial details

-Students who need help with travel costs to participate in this program are encouraged to apply, and if accepted, to speak with Dr. Glenda Gillaspy (Program Faculty Director).
+Students who need help with travel costs to participate in this program are encouraged to apply, and if accepted, to speak with Dr. Sasha Marine (Program Faculty Director).

 *Dormitory housing will not be provided for Virginia Tech students, who have active leases for off-campus housing during the summer.
-They will receive all other benefits (i.e., stipend, on-campus meal plan, AREC housing, financial supplement).
+They will receive all other benefits (i.e., stipend and on-campus meal plan).

 Tips and reflections from former VT-REEL fellows